 H. Off-Campus Counseling and Advocacy Resources

-The University encourages all members of the University community to report any incident of Sexual Misconduct.
+The University encourages all members of the University community to report any incident of prohibited conduct.
 The University recognizes, however, that not every person will choose to make a formal report to the University or with local law enforcement.
 For those who are not prepared to pursue a Complaint, or use the services provided by the University, students and employees may access resources located in the local community.
 All members of the University Community are encouraged to utilize the resources available on or off-campus that are best suited to their needs.
 The Boston area organizations and agencies listed below can provide crisis intervention services, counseling, and legal assistance.

 Boston Area Rape Crisis Center (BARCC)